hashicorp/vault/website/source/docs/secrets/ad/index.html.md

 ### Password parameters

 * `ttl` (string, optional) - The default password time-to-live in seconds.
 Once the ttl has passed, a password will be rotated the next time it's requested.
-Defaults to the number of seconds in 32 days.
 * `max_ttl` (string, optional) - The maximum password time-to-live in seconds.
 No role will be allowed to set a custom ttl greater than the `max_ttl`.
-Defaults to the number of seconds in 32 days.
 * `password_length` (string, optional) - The desired password length.
 Defaults to 64.
 Minimum is 14.
 Note: to meet complexity requirements, all passwords begin with "?@09AZ".

 ### Connection parameters